britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by TCP are:

-- unicast transport
+- unicast transport,
-- connection setup with feature negotiation and application-to-port mapping, implemented using SYN segments and the TCP option field to negotiate features.
+- connection setup with feature negotiation and application-to-port mapping (implemented using SYN segments and the TCP option field to negotiate features),
-- port multiplexing: each TCP session is uniquely identified by a combination of the ports and IP address fields.
+- port multiplexing, <!--each TCP session is uniquely identified by a combination of the ports and IP address fields,-->
-- Uni-or bidirectional communication.
+- uni-or bidirectional communication,
-- stream-oriented delivery in a single stream.
+- stream-oriented delivery in a single stream,
-- fully reliable delivery, implemented using ACKs sent from the receiver to confirm delivery.
+- fully reliable delivery (implemented using ACKs sent from the receiver to confirm delivery),
-- error detection: a segment checksum verifies delivery to the correct endpoint and integrity of the data and options.
+- error detection (implemented using a segment checksum to verify delivery to the correct endpoint and integrity of the data and options), <!-- editors note: stream integrity protection-->
-- segmentation: packets are fragmented to a negotiated maximum segment size, further constrained by the effective MTU from PMTUD.
+- segmentation and aggregation,
-- data bundling, an optional mechanism that uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments.
+- data bundling (optional; uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments),
-- flow control using a window-based mechanism, where the receiver advertises the window that it is willing to buffer.
+- flow control (implemented using a window-based mechanism where the receiver advertises the window that it is willing to buffer),
-- congestion control: a window-based method that uses slow start and other mechanisms to conservatively choose a rate, adapting the sending rate after congestion is detected (e.g.,
-Additive Increase Multiplicative Decrease, AIMD).
+- congestion control (usually implemented using a window-based mechanism and four algorithm for different phases of the transmission: slow start, congestion avoidance, fast retransmit, and fast recovery {{RFC5681}}).

 ## Multipath TCP (MPTCP)

 Multipath TCP {{RFC6824}} is an extension for TCP to support multi-homing for resilience, mobility and load-balancing.
-It is designed to be as transparent as possible to middle-boxes.
+It is designed to be as transparent as possible to middleboxes.
 It does so by establishing regular TCP flows between a pair of source/destination endpoints, and multiplexing the application's stream over these flows.
+Sub-flows can be started over IPv4 or IPv6 for the same session.

 ### Protocol Description

 MPTCP uses TCP options for its control plane.
 They are used to signal multipath capabilities, as well as to negotiate data sequence numbers, and advertise other available IP addresses and establish new sessions between pairs of endpoints.

+By multiplexing one byte stream over separate paths, MPTCP can achieve a higher throughput than TCP in certain situations.
+Note, however, that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck.
+When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.

 ### Interface Description